District / Authority Scholarships

 There are 5500 District/Authority Scholarships distributed across school districts and independent school authorities that recognize graduating B.C. students for excellence in their chosen area of interest or strength.
 Winners receive a $1250 scholarship voucher to use towards their post-secondary tuition.

-You can apply for this scholarship through your school district office or contact your school counsellor for information.
-If you are attending an independent school you should apply through your independent school authority.
+- You can apply for this scholarship through your school district office or contact your school counsellor for information

-- Meet criteria determined by the local scholarship committee, which requires you to demonstrate outstanding achievement in any of the following areas:
+- Meet criteria determined by the local scholarship committee, which requires a student to demonstrate outstanding achievement in any of the following areas:

 - Fulfill the B.C. graduation requirements of either the 2004 Graduation Program or the Adult Graduation Program by August 31st of your graduating year

 Ministry guidelines for District/Authority Scholarship (PDF) criteria and selection process are available, as well as a sample application package (DOCX) that districts/authorities may use or adapt for use.
 Students should not use this package as it is a template for schools only.

 For the purpose of processing District/Authority Scholarships, students’ personal information will be collected under the authority of the Freedom of Information and Protection of Privacy Act, Section 26(c).
 Students’ personal information is used for the purpose of verifying eligibility, selecting successful candidates, and processing the scholarship payment.

 Questions regarding the collection of personal information can be directed to the Ministry of Education contact listed below: